moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 education in our department.
-I teach between four and six courses per academic year, develop our capability for and success in engineering education, serve the university in educational related needs, and represent the university and myself in a professionally domestically and internationally.
+I teach between four and six courses per academic year, develop our capability for and success in engineering education, serve the university in educational related needs, and represent the university and myself professionally domestically and internationally.

 My long term goals span from my classroom to other's.
 These goals can be categorized in terms of their broadness of impact: